 Unlike some of the other city parks, this one does require an entrance fee for entry, and for camping.
 More information can be found here.

-Also important to note that this place is not an access point for the lake.
+Also important to note that this place is not an access point to the lake.
 You must go to another location to get on the water.

 Spring Creek Nature Trail